Did Pam Oliver Have a Medical Emergency on the Sidelines of the Packers-Rams Game?

 Pam Oliver has been a pioneer in sports broadcasting

 After making her national network debut at ESPN in 1993, Pam Oliver jumped to the rivals at Fox Sports in 1995.
 She was a top sideline reporter for the network’s NFL coverage and part of the network’s No. 1 crew with Joe Buck and Troy Aikman until 2014.

-Pam Oliver’s speech concerns fans during Packers-Rams game
+Pam Oliver’s speech concerned fans during Packers-Rams playoff game

-Pam Oliver stood on the sidelines at Lambeau Field Saturday for the divisional round matchup between the Green Bay Packers and LA Rams.
-It was 36 degrees, or balmy by Lambeau standards in January.
+Pam Oliver stood on the sidelines at Lambeau Field for the divisional round matchup between the Green Bay Packers and Los Angeles Rams for the NFL 2020 season playoffs.
+It was 36 degrees Fahrenheit, which is balmy by Lambeau standards in Jan.
+2021.
 Early in the third quarter, Kevin Burkhardt called on Oliver for an update on the Packers coming out of the half.

 “I legit think Pam Oliver is having a stroke?
-Somebody needs to check on her immediately, that sounded concerning,” wrote Matt Soper.
+Somebody needs to check on her immediately, that sounded concerning,” wrote Matt Soper wrote on Twitter.
 Another comment suggested it might be her migraines.
-Several reporters spoke from experience and offered it was the cold conditions at Lambeau.
+Several reporters spoke from experience and claimed it might just be the cold conditions at Lambeau affecting her speech.

-Pam Oliver returned later in the broadcast and conducted postgame interviews with Aaron Rodgers and Aaron Jones, and had similar issues.
-Whether or not it was because it was too cold, she was having a migraine episode, or something else, no one knows for sure.
-One thing is certain — you can expect to see Pam Oliver back on the sidelines whenever she’s next scheduled.
+Pam Oliver returned later in the broadcast and conducted postgame interviews with Aaron Rodgers and Aaron Jones and had similar issues.
+An explanation for her condition has not yet been given to the public, so no one knows for sure if the cause was cold weather, a migraine episode, or something else.
+However, one thing is certain.
+You can expect to see Pam Oliver back on the sidelines whenever she’s next scheduled.